udx/wp-stateless-easy-digital-downloads-addon/readme.txt

 == Description ==

 Adds support for EDD direct download method (forced) for files located on GCS.
-Ensures ensures compatibility with image cropping (like author avatar) in the Stateless mode.
+Ensures compatibility with image cropping (like author avatar) in the Stateless mode.